tgmgroup/CrosswordGame/README.md

-The installation comes with a number of 'editions' that emulate some commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends - all of which have very similar gameplay.
+The installation comes with a number of 'editions' that emulate some commercially available games - SCRABBLE®, Super SCRABBLE®, Lexulous, and Words With Friends® - all of which have very similar gameplay.
 And it's not too hard to create your own custom game, too.

 ## Game play